ElementAstro/atom-docs/src/content/docs/en/connection/tcpclient.md

 ---
-title: TcpClient Class Documentation
+title: TcpClient
-description: Detailed documentation for the TcpClient class in the atom::connection namespace, including constructors, public methods, callback types, and usage examples for managing TCP client connections in C++.
+description: Detailed for the TcpClient class in the atom::connection namespace, including constructors, public methods, callback types, and usage examples for managing TCP client connections in C++.
 ---

-# TcpClient Class Documentation

-The `TcpClient` class is part of the `atom::connection` namespace and provides functionality for creating and managing TCP client connections.
-This class allows users to connect to TCP servers, send and receive data, and handle various events related to the connection.

 ## Table of Contents